Alli Puddlefoot

 Making Mama Wuffle Happy

-More than anything else, Alli wants to make Mama Wuffle happy and proud.
-She notices when Wuffle smiles at her drawings, when her laughter makes Wuffle's eyes light up, and when her affection seems to ease some sadness in her adoptive mother that Alli doesn't fully understand.
-She tries to be good, to remember her manners, and to not wake Wuffle up too many times with nightmares.
-She wants to grow up to be someone Mama Wuffle is glad she chose, someone worth all the love and care she's been given.
-While she can't articulate it in sophisticated terms, she understands on some fundamental level that Wuffle saved her, and she wants to prove that the saving was worth it.
+More than anything else, Alli wants to make Mama Wuffle proud.
+She notices when Wuffle smiles at her drawings, when her laughter lights up the room, and when her presence seems to ease some quieter sadness in her adoptive mother that she does not yet have words for.
+She tries to be good and kind and to remember that other people are carrying things she cannot always see.
+She wants to grow up to be someone Mama Wuffle is glad she chose, someone worth all the love and care she has been given.
+She does not say this out loud often, but it shows in everything she does.

 Having a Real Family Forever